 Some people are concerned that kidney or liver function can suffer when their diets are too high in protein.
 However, there isn’t much evidence that a well-rounded diet that has moderate to high levels of high-quality protein will cause problems in otherwise healthy people.

-Similarly, as mentioned earlier, protein seems to help with bone and heart health, as opposed to preventing risks for worsened health conditions.
+Similarly, as mentioned earlier, protein seems to help with bone and heart health.

 Very high protein might also lead to digestive problems like constipation, changes in blood sugar levels, and possibly bacteria and yeast growth in the gut.

-Neglecting other nutrients and eating a large amount of protein can also put stress on your organs while they work to balance your body’s pH level (since animal foods can be acidic in nature), plus proteins make your body remove more nitrogen waste products from your blood.
+Neglecting other nutrients and eating a large sum of protein can also put stress on your organs while they work to balance your body’s pH level (since animal foods can be acidic in nature) — plus proteins make your body remove more nitrogen waste products from your blood.

 Of course, eating a well-rounded diet that’s varied in terms of foods is important for optimal health.
-Just like you wouldn’t want to consume large amounts of sodium, you do not want to overcome any food, even high-protein foods.
+Just like you wouldn’t want to consume large amounts of sodium, you’ll find do not want to overcome any food, even high-protein foods.

 To sum it up, protein plays a big part in a healthy diet, but quality is key — plus you don’t want to simply load up on high-protein foods all day long without eating enough vegetables, fruit and healthy fats.

 - The protein found in foods is used by every part of the body to develop, grow and function properly.